Matloob Inkalabi: Illness and death

 In late October 2020, Inkalabi tested positive for COVID-19 and went into home isolation.

 On 27 November 2020, he reportedly fell on the terrace of his home during isolation, sustaining severe head injuries.

 He was airlifted to CMH Rawalpindi, underwent surgery, but never regained consciousness.
-He passed away on 30 November 2020.
+He died on 30 November 2020.

 His funeral in Khuiratta was attended by thousands, including senior PPP leadership and notable figures of AJK.

 Legacy

 Matloob Inkalabi is remembered for strengthening the education and IT sectors in AJK, his commitment to democratic politics, and his long-standing loyalty to the PPP.
 His death was widely mourned across Azad Kashmir, especially in Khuiratta and Kotli District.